+The project will install a new 69 kV breaker (hereafter referred to as BKR1) attached to the existing 69 kV bus in a new bay position.
 The primary protection for the new bus tie interconnection to the solar plant is a line current differential scheme utilizing a SEL-311L relay (PKG-P).
 The PKG-P relay also implements a backup step distance and ground overcurrent scheme.
 A normally closed cutoff switch, 85CO-1, can be used to disable the pilot scheme.
 The operation of the trip output of the PKG-P relay, by either the pilot scheme or the backup step distance and ground overcurrent, operates the trip coil #1 of BKR1.
 Further, a separate output on the PKG-P relay initiates breaker failure for BKR1.